Friction terms in multi-fluid description of heavy-ion collisions: Shear viscosity

 At $\sqrts=19.6\,$GeV, the created fireball fluid is dense and exhibits a strong longitudinal expansion.
 Here, shear viscosity acts in the same way as in one-fluid description of collisions at much larger collision energies: it reduces the anisotropy of the expansion by inhibiting the longitudinal expansion and enhancing the transverse one.
 As a result, more energy of the fireball fluid is trapped in mid-spacetime rapidity slices, leading to stronger expansion in the transverse direction, larger final-state volume of the system and overall more entropy production, leading to higher produced hadron multiplicity.

 The results of our simulations including shear viscosity are shown in Fig.~\ref{fig:id-visc}.
 As expected, the charged hadron multiplicity is significantly increased and reproduces the data nicely.
 At the same time, the shear viscosity does not seem to affect the distribution of net protons too much.
 The main effect is a slight narrowing of the $dN_{p-\bar{p}}/dy$ distribution, which agrees with the idea of weaker longitudinal expansion.
-Overall, the inclusion of shear viscosity in the description reduces the tension between the reproduction of observed $dN_{\rm ch}/d\eta$ and $dN_{p-\bar{p}}/dy$.
+Overall, the inclusion of shear viscosity in the description reduces the tension between the reproduction of observed charged hadron pseudorapidity distribution $dN_{\rm ch}/d\eta$ and net-proton rapidity distribution $dN_{p-\bar{p}}/dy$.